krane-io/krane/INSTALL.md

 ## Installation of Krane

-You'll need to either compile the code yourself, or download a precompiled version:
+You'll need to either:
+* compile the code yourself, or
+* download a precompiled version.

 ### Compiling the code yourself